kspace5/cpplibs_starter_basic/README.md

 ## Build Instructions
 ### Visual Studio Code
+This is the easiest way to build and run.
+You don't even need to run CMake configure and generate.
+VS Code does it all.
-Just open root folder, set Cmake active kit and build and run.
+Just open root folder, set the right CMake active kit, build and run.
 It should build all libs and run the executable.